-8 End-of-Year Post Ideas for Your Coworking Space
+8 End-of-Year Ideas for Your Coworking Blog

-People like to read them, they’re a great way to finish out a year, and they let us touch in with our communities about any big picture plans, takeaways or ideas.
+This is a good time of year for lists, recaps and predictions.
+People like to read them, they’re a great way to finish out a year and they let us touch in with our extended communities.

 1. The Year in Review